glop102/glopLibs/imageLibrary/README.txt

  - BMP - v5 type and only for non-indexed color and for 16,24,32 bit pixels Encoding
  - PNG - all types except pallete for images with more than 256 colors
+ - BMP - v5 type with or without Alpha, and 8bit channels only

 Current issues
  - Builds my own main for testing, not a library to compile with